bstefanescu/qutejs/web/doc/docs/attributes/q.md

 ## Custom attribute scopes

-A custom attribute can be restricted to an element tag name.
+A custom attribute can be restricted to an HTML element tag name.
 When registering the attribute directive you can use an optional tag name to restrict the directive to that tag:

 ```javascript
 Qute.registerDirective('select', 'value', selectValueDirective);